eestela42/ft_vox/README.md

 reducing the number of triangles to display.

 Inside the GPU, we create our triangles.
 However, this does not significantly improve the FPS

+--eestela main dev       ChunkRLE/Shaders/World logic/Generation
+--leocrabe225 main dev   tools/managing data
+--jdamoise main dev      Makefile

+We will implement an easy way to install in the next version If you want to try, it runs on linux and we more or less followed learnopengl.com/Getting-started/Creating-a-window